Advocates for Media Diversity

 WABJ Special Honors Gala

-Please join us for our 4th Annual Special Honors & Scholarship Gala on Saturday, November 8 at the Embassy of France.
+Tickets are on sale now for WABJ’s 4th Annual Special Honors & Scholarship Gala on Saturday, November 8 at the Embassy of France.
 The event will commemorate our chapter’s 50th anniversary.
 We will also celebrate local Black journalists, communications professionals and students for their career achievements, leadership and community service.

 We hope to see you there!